heaths/vscode-guid/README.md

 * insertGuid.showLowercase: Show lowercase GUIDs (with and without braces) when presenting possible GUID formats to insert.
 The default is `true`.
 * insertGuid.showUppercase: Show uppercase GUIDs (with and without braces) when presenting possible GUID formats to insert.
 The default is `false`.
 * insertGuid.showCodeSnippets: Show code snippets for C++ when presenting possible GUID formats to insert.
 The default is `true`.
+* insertGuid.includeHyphens: Include hyphens in GUID formats.
+The default is `true`.

 ## License